 - Directory of Accredited Conservationists, operated by the Chartered Institute of Architectural Technologists

 - Professional Accreditation of Conservator-Restorers (PACR) is a professional qualification, administered by the Institute of Conservation

 - Conservation Accreditation Register for Engineers (CARE), operated jointly by the Institution of Civil Engineers (ICE) and the Institution of Structural Engineers (IStructE)

-- Conservation Accreditation System operated by Royal Intuition of Architects Ireland
+- Conservation Accreditation System operated by the Royal Institute of the Architects of Ireland

 - Accreditation in Conservation Architecture scheme operated by Royal Incorporation of Architects in Scotland (RIAS)

 - Conservation Register, operated by the Royal Institute of British Architects (RIBA)

 - Building Conservation Accreditation Scheme, operated by the Royal Institution of Chartered Surveyors (RICS), for a range of professionals including chartered building surveyors and chartered quantity surveyors